dinkelk/redo/README.md

     ./do

 in the top level directory.
-A `bin/` directory will be created with the `redo`, `redo-ifchange`, and `redo-ifcreate` binaries.
+A `bin/` directory will be created with the `redo`, `redo-ifchange`, `redo-ifcreate`, and `redo-always` binaries.
 Add this `bin/` directory to your path, or copy its contents to a directory on your path, and enjoy!

 ## Usage